abpio/abp-commercial-docs/en/modules/audit-logging.md

 #### Audit Log Settings

 The *Audit Log* settings tab is used to configure audit log settings.
-You can enable or disable the periodic deletion of expired audit logs.
-To enable the periodic deletion worker, you need to enable it from the host side under *Settings* -> *Audit log* -> *Global*.
+You can enable or disable the clean up service system wide.
+This way, you can shut down the clean up service for all tenants and host.
+If the system wide clean up service is enabled, you can configure the global *Expired Item Deletion Period* for all tenants and host.

 ![audit-logging-module-global-settings](../images/audit-logging-module-global-settings.png)

-You can set global settings for the audit log module from the host side in this way, ensuring that each tenant and host uses the global values.
-If you want to set tenant/host-specific values, you can do so under *Settings* -> *Audit log* -> *General*.
+When configuring the global settings for the audit log module from the host side in this manner, ensure that each tenant and host uses the global values.
+If you want to set tenant/host-specific values, you can do so under *Settings* -> *Audit Log* -> *General*.
+This way, you can disable the clean up service for specific tenants or host.
 It overrides the global settings.

 ![audit-logging-module-general-settings](../images/audit-logging-module-general-settings.png)

 To view the audit log settings, you need to enable the feature.
 For the host side, navigate to *Settings* -> *Feature Management* -> *Manage Host Features* -> *Audit Logging* -> *Enable audit log setting management*.
 For the tenant side, you can use either [Tenant Features](./saas.md#tenant-features) or [Edition Features](./saas.md#edition-features).

-> If you don't enable the *Periodic Deletion Worker* from the host side under *Settings* -> *Audit log* -> *Global*, it won't remove the expired audit logs.
+> If you don't enable the *Cleanup Service System Wide* from the host side under *Settings* -> *Audit logs* -> *Global*, it won't remove the expired audit logs, even if there are tenant specific settings.

 ## Data seed